 - Demonstrated ability to maintain confidential information

-- Strong computer software skills, with proficiency in Microsoft Office suite (especially Excel and Outlook), Google Docs, Dropbox, and web searches; web maintenance and Salesforce CRM experience a plus
+- Strong computer software skills, with proficiency in Microsoft Office suite (especially Excel), Google Docs, Dropbox, and web searches.
+Salesforce experience is a plus, but not required.

 - Ability to work independently and as part of a team